Your career journey

 - Information to Support Applicants Addressing the General Selection Criteria for Executive and Principal Positions (PDF 295.2KB)

-- Staffing Procedure for the Teaching Service in NSW Public Schools (PDF 561.97KB)
+- Staffing Procedure for the Teaching Service in NSW Public Schools (staff only)

 - Merit selection procedure